AthelasPeru/oniros-cli/README.md

 ### Wordpress Utilities

 1. **Create a WP Custom Post Type** : Interactive interface to add CPT to your oniros theme.
+It will let you choose if you want a single-cpt.php and an archive-cpt.php template files generated
+2. **Create Page Template** : Creates a page template ;-)

 ##Roadmap

 - Add WP Taxonomies
 - Add WP Menues
-- Add WP Single-Page
-- Add WP Archive-Page